GebTandon/ApiStrainer/ReadMe.md

   - Remote TokenGen
     - Allow different servers to expose diff ports.
     - Allow clients to connect at those diff ports.
+- Attribute for remote server too.
+- What is there is no DI
+- What if client wants to use different DI container.

 ## How to Use ##
 - The TokeGenLib is the library that is core of the project.